sadmanca/Restaurant-Operation-Assessment-Using-Yelp-APIs/README.md

 | g | N/A | Found | New - Newly opened between November 2020 and May 2021 |

 ## Credits
-Initial dataset is sourced from [Kevin Bi](https://github.com/Kevin-Bi/toronto_food_proj?fbclid=IwAR0luS3ea0fHaXQnApMp31geQbZJtFh-4F9t9jt6drb-ICQV9dGH36zxwbg)
+Dataset from May 2020 is sourced from [Kevin Bi](https://github.com/Kevin-Bi/toronto_food_proj?fbclid=IwAR0luS3ea0fHaXQnApMp31geQbZJtFh-4F9t9jt6drb-ICQV9dGH36zxwbg)